flutter/website/src/content/get-started/fwe/user-input.md

 Some user input mechanisms, like [scrolling][], have already been covered in [Layouts][].

-This page focuses on Flutter's included Material widgets, prebuilt components that are stylized baased on the Material design langauge.
+This page focuses on Flutter's included Material widgets, prebuilt components that are stylized based on the Material design langauge.
 However, you're by not limited to Material Design.
 Flutter supports a variety of design languages such as
 - Material
 - [Cupertino][] for iOS-styled widgets